 I’ve watched her struggle and thrive, sometimes simultaneously, over the last few years.

 This year, Sarah was a contender on Project Runway’s 15th season.
-She recently re-brandedher clothing line, launching her online store on Shopify and opening her One Imaginary Girl pop-up shop in Portland.
+She recently re-branded her clothing business, launching her online store on Shopify and opening her One Imaginary Girl pop-up shop in Portland.

-In this post, we’ll explore the ins and outs of starting a clothing line from scratch—education to to design to manufacturing to social media—using Sarah’s inspiring story as the running thread.
+In this post, we’ll explore the ins and outs of starting a clothing line from scratch—education, design, the manufacturing process, and getting the word out on social media—using Sarah’s inspiring story as the running thread.

 It’s possible to skip school and still make it in the fashion industry, but formal education, whether in a classroom or online, has its merits: learn the latest industry standards, get access to resources and equipment, make contacts, and get feedback.